chrisvaillancourt/website/README.md

 may run into an error copying files from the PNPM store.
 If the initial install throws an error, re-run the install with `pnpm i`.
 Rerunning the install command typically resolves the issue.

+After the dev container starts and installs dependencies, run the local dev server by running `pnpm dev` from the dev container.